learn-co-curriculum/dsc-evaluating-logistic-regression-models-lab/README.md

 # Evaluating Logistic Regression Models - Lab

 ## Introduction

-In regression, you are predicting continous values so it makes sense to discuss error as a distance of how far off our estimates were.
+In regression, you are predicting continuous values so it makes sense to discuss error as a distance of how far off our estimates were.
 When classifying a binary variable, however, a model is either correct or incorrect.
 As a result, we tend to quantify this in terms of how many false positives versus false negatives we come across.
 In particular, we examine a few different specific measurements when evaluating the performance of a classification algorithm.
 In this lab, you'll review precision, recall, accuracy, and F1 score in order to evaluate our logistic regression models.

 ## Objectives